 1. Invite your personal professional contacts into your network

 Just tap/click 'Add Connections' in the 'Network' section of the app and you can access your phone contacts to send connection requests by email or SMS (text message).
 Or you can create an invite link that you post to another group, or put on a web page, or send out in an email, make part of your email signature etc. Or you can just sent an invite to a particular name/email address.

 2. Join an existing Group

 Most groups, networks and communities on Guild are private and invitation-only.
 You will only know about them if you are invited in by the host.
-However, there are an increasing number who accept new members - sometimes these new joiners are not vetted and can join via a link, other times the group asks prospective new members to request access so they can quality control who joins.
+However, there are an increasing number who accept new members and they make their group discoverable.
+You can browse these discoverable groups online or within the app.

 3. Create your own new Group

 If you're up for it, definitely the best way to network is to actually put yourself at the centre of things and run your own group(s).
 This could be very informal, a group of your best contacts or former colleagues helping each other out, or you could use the group to share your expertise and contacts as a form of thought leadership to build your profile and open up opportunities.
 If you have a newsletter, then you should definitely run a Guild group!

 Guild is free to use for unlimited members and groups and you only pay if you want enterprise support, service and custom features.
 We provide plenty of advice and guides on how to make your group a success.
 For example, read these guides:

 - Get off to a great start with your Guild group(s)

 - 22 ways to create engagement in your Guild group(s)